ryuyandev/random-game-front-end/README.md

 1. Create a .env file at the root of this project that contains the following values
     - `API_URL=http://location-of-api/`
+2. Run `npm install` to install necessary packages
-2. Run `npm run dev` to develop locally
+3. Run `npm run dev` to develop locally
-3. Run `npm run build` to create dist files for deployment
+4. Run `npm run build` to create dist files for deployment

 # Docker Container